 #3 Search the Streets

-Depending on the type of work you’re looking for, getting your face out there can make the difference between being ignored and being put on the payroll.
-Bar jobs, as well as positions in retail, often seek outgoing, enthusiastic individuals who aren’t afraid to let their confidence shine.
-If you’re looking for work in these kinds of sectors, then head out with a smile and a CV and let London be your oyster.
-Cafe Jobs are great for this, as they often don’t post vacancies online, and so are just ready and waiting for you to walk through the door!
-Don’t worry though, if you’re not blessed with this kind of personality, then there are plenty of other temporary jobs, including many Christmas jobs, where you can easily apply online.
-However if you decide to apply, a good CV is key to getting noticed.
+Depending on the type of job you’re seeking, putting your face out there can make all the difference between being ignored and being hired.
+For bar jobs and retail positions, employers often seek outgoing, enthusiastic individuals who aren’t afraid to let their confidence shine.
+If you’re interested in these kinds of jobs, head out with a smile and a CV and let London be your oyster.
+Cafe Jobs are especially great for this, as they often don’t post vacancies online, so they’re just waiting for you to walk through the door!
+But if you’re not blessed with this kind of personality, don’t worry – there are plenty of other temporary jobs, including many Christmas jobs, where you can apply easily online.
 Check out our Career section for some useful tips.